longturn/freeciv21/docs/Contributing/style-guide.rst

 .. todo::
     Come back and fix something later.

-* :literal:`.. note::` --  Use the "note" as we way to give more information to the reader on a topic.
+* :literal:`.. note::` --  Use the "note" as the way to give more information to the reader on a topic.

 .. note::
-    It's important to note that Freeciv21 is really fun to play with group's of people online.
+    It's important to note that Freeciv21 is really fun to play with groups of people online.

 * :literal:`.. code-block:: rst` -- The code block is an excellent way to display actual code or any pre-formatted plain text.